ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

    #.
 Implicit binds in kind signatures:

-      Out-of-scope type variables written in a negative position kind signatures (positive ones are implicit foralls) are bound as implicit capital lambdas to the left of the parameter they occur in.
+      Out-of-scope type variables written in a negative position kind signature (positive ones are implicit foralls) are bound as implicit capital lambdas to the left of the parameter they occur in.

       This was intended to be included in the former ``-XPatternSignatureBinds`` from accepted, unimplemented proposal `#285`_, but mistakenly wasn't as these are not "pattern signatures" in the current terminology.